raminmohammadi/MLOps/Labs/GCP_Labs/Vertex-AI/Lab-2/README.md

 # Pipelines with AutoML and Pre-built Containers

-In this lab, we'll explore how to create end-to-end pipelines and get online predictions in Vertex AI.
+In this lab, we'll explore how to create end-to-end pipelines and get online predictions in Vertex AI using AutoML.
 Two ways discussed here are:
 - Using AutoML
 - Using Pre-built containers